sohaib684/Face-Recognizer/README.md

 # Face-Detector-Deepface

-A script designed to classify faces of "humans" using any of the following Deepface Library by Facebook
+A script designed to classify faces of "humans" using Deepface Library by Facebook.
 Database of individual's face should be stored inside the folder `Database/[Person's Name].[png/jpg/...]`.

 \
 Once everything is set, install the required dependencies using the command